 top of page

 On the first of February 2020, one of the Frisian bastards of the Frisia Coast Trail tramped the trail section from the town of Bad Nieuweschans to the small village of Termunten.
-It's a hike of 30 kilometres along the southern shores of the Dollart Bight.
-The day before, in the evening, the bastard arrived at bed & breakfast called Kanonnier, meaning 'gunner' or 'bombardier'.
-The conversation with the owner brought the bastard from Bad Nieuweschans, to the city of Bremerhaven, to the region of ‘t Bildt in the province of Friesland, to Grand Rapids in the USA, and even into Space.
-Let’s go to the start, the northeast of the province of Groningen.
+It is a hike of thirty kilometers along the southern shores of the Dollart Bight.
+The day before, in the evening, the bastard arrived at a bed & breakfast called Kanonnier, meaning 'gunner' or 'bombardier'.
+The conversation with the owner brought the bastard from Bad Nieuweschans, to the city of Bremerhaven, to the region of ‘t Bildt in the province of Friesland, to the city of Grand Rapids in the United States, and even into space.
+Let’s go to the beginning, to the outer northeast of the province of Groningen.

 It was quite late in the evening when the Frisian bastard arrived, because the train had to stop its service at the town of Winschoten.
 A car accident further down the railway track was the cause.
 Waiting for the alternate bus in the evening in January was, surprisingly, not too bad.
 The weather was extremely mild.
 Almost fifteen degree Celsius around seven o'clock in the evening.
 It was January 31, midst of winter!
 While waiting for the bus the bastard informed with a text message at the owner of Kanonnier if it was possible still to have something to eat this late.
 “No problem,” he replied without a word too many.
 At nine o'clock the bastard arrived at the bed & breakfast.